KadoLima/JRPG_BattleSystem/README.md

 --------------
 Latest Updates:

+Aug/25:
+- Replaced the multiplayer system:
+    - Removed all Photon PUN references;
+    - Added NGO (Network For GameObjects);

+Jul/25:
+- Updated the project to Unity 6.0;

 Jan/23:
 - This game is now using Unity's new Input System and can be played either using keyboard arrows/WASD or a gamepad.